GeoNode/geonode-mapstore-client/tutorials/07-custom-resources-page.md

 {% extends "geonode-mapstore-client/resource_page_catalog.html" %}
 {% load i18n %}
 {% block content %}
+    {% comment %}
+        The i18n template tag allows to import functionality needed to support translations.
+        It is also possible to access information about the current language in use with:

+            {% get_current_language as LANG %}

+        then the LANG variable can be used inside the template, e.g.:

+            <div>{{ LANG }}</div>

+    {% endcomment %}
     <div class="gn-resource-page-catalog-section">
         <div class="gn-resource-page-catalog-content">
             <h4>{% trans "My GeoStories" %}</h4>